caraortizmah/BindingInteraction/README.md

 ### Installation

 The `MHCBI` pipeline is mostly written in Shell script and includes Python and Tcl languages for managing programme operations in graphical interface software, such as Dowser in VMD and Dunbrack’s library in Chimera.
-For installing and run the `MHCBI` pipeline, follow the steps below:
+Follow the steps below for installing and running the `MHCBI` pipeline:

-Follow the appearing instructions while executing every step:
+Follow the instructions which appear while executing every step:

-1st step: Initialize the `MHCBI` pipeline
+1st step: initialize the `MHCBI` pipeline

     $ chmod +x init.sh
     $ ./init.sh

-2nd step: Configure all pipeline scripts and set paths for external program
+2nd step: configure all pipeline scripts and set paths for external programs

     $ ./setup.sh

   Complete all setup steps in order

-    1. Paths for all of the required external programs
+    1. Paths for all the required external programs
     2. Test the pipeline

-3rd step: Configure a work directory and run the pipeline
+3rd step: configure a work directory and run the pipeline

     $ ./pre-run.sh